pyxu-org/pyxu/README.rst

 Features
 ========

-Pycsou makes it easy to construct and solve penalised optimisation problems:
+Pyxu makes it easy to construct and solve penalised optimisation problems:

 1. It offers a rich collection of operators and functionals commonly used in practice.
 2. It implements *operator arithmetic*: *add/scale/compose/stack* operators together to quickly